-Learn about transpiration and make some pretty flowers.
+Learn about transpiration and make some pretty coloured flowers.
 I LOVE this activity.
 If it works well, you can see the path the water takes to get to the edge of the petals.

 Sinking and Floating Experimemts

-How about some simple sinking and floating?
+How about some simple sinking and floating experiments?
 This is great for young children, who will just enjoy watching objects sink and float.
 Older children could make a plasticine boat and discover whether an item that previously sank can float in the boat.
 Or try and predict which objects will sink a which will float.